-The Complainant argues that the Respondent has registered the domain name with full knowledge of the Complainant and its Trademark, given the distinctiveness and reputation of the Trademark and given the fact that the Complainant has 4,9 million customers.
+The Complainant argues that the Respondent has registered the domain name with full knowledge of the Complainant and its Trademark, given the distinctiveness and reputation of the Trademark and given the fact that the Complainant has more than 6 million customers in France.
+The Complainant emphasises that the Respondent is based in France.